EManifold/makers-notes/week-1.md

 - Unit testing improves confidence in changing or mainting your code, to ensure that it's what you write to start with is not set in stone and unchangeable.
 - We use rspec to carry out unit testing.

+### Pair Programming Challenge - Boris Bikes

+Reached challenge 13 with David

+**Gaps in knowledge to rectify**
+- attr_reader
+- Use of instance variables within classes
+- The start of an rspec test where you write the code that should be carried out

 ## Day 4

 ## Day 5